Danny Schayes: Halls of Fame and awards

 In 1989, he was inducted into the Jamesville-Dewitt High School athletic Hall of Fame. and the school retired his jersey number.
 Schayes was named "Best male athlete to hail from CNY" by the Post Standard in 2000.
 He was also added to the Syracuse University All-Century Basketball team and Hall of Fame.
 Schayes is also a member of the New York Jewish Sports Hall of Fame.

 Personal life

 Schayes is married to Wendy Lucero-Schayes, a former Olympic diver.
-He currently runs No Limits Investing in Phoenix, Arizona, where he now lives.
+He formerly ran No Limits Investing in Phoenix, Arizona, where he now lives, and is currently Senior Industry Specialist, Sports and Entertainment, for AI-based technology company Endava.

 Schayes was part of a promotional campaign put on by the Anti-Defamation League that depicts him slam dunking and says, "If you believe in America, prejudice is foul play!"

 While attending Syracuse University, Schayes co-founded the United Students Financial Board, which gathered more than 200 members in its inaugural year.

-Since retiring from basketball, Schayes has been an active supporter of the Jewish Democratic Council of America and has spoken at numerous events, including a rally for 2004 presidential candidate John Kerry in Omaha, Nebraska.